2023 Solar Incentives Guide for Colerain, OH - Tax Credits & Rebates

 EcoWatch's Colerain, OH Solar Incentives FAQs

-How can I learn if I qualify for different solar incentives?
+How do I learn if I qualify for specific solar incentives?

-How much can I save annually on my electric bill if I add solar panels to my Colerain home?
+How much can I save on my electric bill annually if I add solar panels to my Colerain home?

-Typically, homeowners in Colerain who install solar panels save about $733.40 per year, or about $13,934.69 over 20 years after making the switch.
+Typically, homeowners in Colerain who install solar panels save about $733.40 per year, or approximately $13,934.69 over 20 years after making the switch.

 How long until the federal solar tax credit ends?

-The Clean Energy Credit (formerly called the federal solar tax credit, or the ITC), is slated to end on January 1, 2035.
-Currently set at 30%, the credit will drop to 26% in 2033 and to 22% in 2034.
+The federal solar tax credit, previously called the ITC and now called the Clean Energy Credit, is set to end January 1, 2035.
+The current 30% credit will end in 2032, replaced by a 26% credit in 2033 and a 22% credit in 2034.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.